-Membership shall be open to all regardless of union affiliation, gender, race, profession, disability, political beliefs, religion, sexual orientation, ethnicity, or nationality.
-Membership shall be open to any individual who or organization which:
+VWC membership is open to all regardless of union affiliation, gender, race, profession, disability, political beliefs, religion, sexual orientation, ethnicity, or nationality.
+Here's how to become a member:

-- Sign up to become a dues-paying member at any level.
-Scroll down to read more about dues
+- Sign up to become a dues-paying member.

 Member dues are member-determined, based on the principle of equity — meaning that as a member, you choose the dues amount that is right for you or your family.

 On average, members choose $15-$25/month or $180-$300/year.
 The minimum is $1/month or $12/year, although dues waivers are available if $1/month is a barrier.
 To attend an upcoming orientation or request a dues waiver, email Liz at firstname.lastname@example.org.